 7th Generation Community Services Corporation is committed to collaborative ventures that assist children and adults in achieving their self-determined goals for economic and community growth.

-When embarking on these ventures, the guide post for our road map is the question “Will this be beneficial to our 7th Generation?”
+When embarking on these ventures, the guide post for our road map is the question, “Will this be beneficial to our 7th Generation?”

-Our philosophy is based on the traditional belief (for many tribes) that everything we do or say will continue to have an affect for seven generations.
+Our philosophy is based on the traditional belief (of many tribes) that everything we do or say, will continue to have an affect for seven generations.
 The 7th Generation Community Services Corporation began with a vision by Pat and Ken Barnes as a vehicle to give back to the Native community.
 It is a vehicle whereby the Native community can become more informed about what their options are as they venture more into the non-Native world.
 In addition, the non-Native community can become more familiar with the culture of the Native community.
 With this balance of understanding, the Native American community can reach their internally-defined degree of economic independence and self-sufficiency.